EventStore/documentation/docs/server/5.0.8/http-api/writing-events.md

 If you leave off the `ES-EventId` header you see different behavior:

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab-pane label="Request"
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-no-id.sh#curl
 :::
-::: el-tab-pane label="Response"
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-no-id.sh#response
 :::
 ::::

 In this case EventStoreDB has responded with a `307 Temporary Redirect`.
 The location points to another URI that you can post the event to.
 This new URI is idempotent for posting, even without an event ID.

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab-pane label="Request"
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-follow.sh#curl
 :::
-::: el-tab-pane label="Response"
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-follow.sh#response
 :::
 ::::